mjaromi/docker-pause-golang/README.md

 # docker-pause-golang

+## intro

+There are some cases that you have to start a docker container, execute a single or multiple commands and stop a docker container.
+There are several ways in which you can achieve that.

+* you can build separate image just to execute specific command,
+* you can use the same image and just simple override `entrypoint` and `cmd`,
+* you can run your docker image with entrypoint set to `sleep` for example: `sleep 99999` or `sleep infinity`,
+* you can run your docker image with entrypoint set to `pause` like in following case

 ## example based on oryd/hydra

 Since ORY Hydra 0.8.0, migrations are no longer run automatically on boot and sometimes you need to initialize the database schemas and this required to run `hydra migrate sql ${PSQL_URL}` command.